 So, I give you our list of ideas for changing up your pace and finding some non-touristy things to do in Madrid.

-#1 Non Touristy Thing to do in Madrid: Learn the Metro and Use It!
+#1 Non Touristy Things to do in Madrid: Learn the Metro and Use It!

 Nothing says I’m a tourist like taxi-ing everywhere, or constant use of the Hop-On Hop-Off bus.
 Now, I get it, I do the same thing and did so on this trip!
 It’s handy and quite frankly, we all have those ‘if I don’t get off my feet in 2 minutes I’m going to get super cranky on someone!’ moments.
 No judgment.